saeyslab/multinichenetr/README.md

 When applying MultiNicheNet on datasets with many samples and cell types, it is often needed to run the analysis on HPC infrastructure.
-In those cases, we recommend to first run the core analysis on HPC infrastructure and save the output, and then interpret this output locally.
+In those cases, we recommend to first set up your pipeline locally on a subset of the data (eg subset of 2/3 cell types).
+Then we recommend to run the core analysis on HPC infrastructure and save the output, and finally interpret this output locally.
 In the following scripts you can see an example of how we split up the analysis in two parts: 1) running MultiNicheNet (with qsub on gridengine cluster) and saving necessary output and plots; and 2) interpreting the results and generating visualizations.
 These scripts are illustrative and will not work directly when you would just run them.

 -   [MultiNicheNet core analysis on gridengine cluster via HPC](vignettes/multinichenet_qsub.Rmd)